-Why the Supremacy of Christ Subsumes Centrality
+Why the Supremacy of Christ Subsumes the Centrality of Christ

 [Editor’s Note: Today’s blog is adapted from Student Ministry and the Supremacy of Christ by Richard Ross.]

 When describing the supremacy (supreme power and authority) of God’s Son, Scripture points toward much more than what Christians commonly refer to as his centrality.

 Of course, “centrality” remains an important Biblical concept.
 It characterizes a whole set of Jesus’ lordship claims.
 It affirms Jesus as the center of everything, meant to be in the middle of everything, surrounded by everything.
 And, that he is!